Drugmakers aim big price hikes at U.S. patients, congressional report finds | Business

 The report, put out following a nearly three-year probe, took issue with assertions by the pharmaceutical industry that high drug prices were needed to fund innovation and research and development programs.
 "The Committee's investigation also found that companies dedicated a significant portion of their R&D expenditures to research that was intended to extend market monopolies, support the companies' marketing strategies, and suppress competition," the report said.

 The report, which focused on 12 drugs made by 10 companies, said that Lilly, Novo Nordisk and Sanofi own some 90% of the market for life-sustaining insulin, which was invented in the 1920s.
 A Lilly spokesperson said the company offers discounts to make its insulin affordable.
 A Sanofi spokesperson said the price of its insulin product Lantus had declined almost 45% since 2012.
-Novo Nordisk did not have an immediate comment.
+A Novo Nordisk spokesperson said the report reflected a limited picture of the company's efforts to make drugs accessible.

 Medicare, the U.S. government health insurance program for those age 65 and older and the disabled, could have saved more than $16.7 billion from 2011 to 2017 on insulin purchases had it been allowed to negotiate discounts with drug companies, the report found.
 "We found that drug companies target American patients for price increases, in large part because Medicare is prohibited from negotiating for lower prices.
 At the same time, the drug companies maintained or cut prices for the rest of the world," Committee Chairwoman Carolyn Maloney said at a news conference on Friday.